• Skip to main content

 Electric Skillet Beef Stew in a white bowl, cherry tomatoes and a fork on the side, white background.

 If you have an herb garden, this recipe is the perfect time to experiment with your flavorful plants: try adding basil, oregano, parsley, and/or thyme.
+Try adding some kimchi to your stew for an Asian twist.
 Either way, your electric skillet beef stew will be delicious.

 Electric Skillet Beef Stew in a white bowl, cherry tomatoes and two forks on the side, white background.